Doxycycline: 7 things you should know

 - Take doxycycline exactly as directed and for the duration intended.
 Do not use to treat any other infection unless instructed to by your doctor.
 Doxycycline will not treat infections caused by viruses, such as a cold.

 6. Response and effectiveness

 - Doxycycline is almost completely absorbed after oral administration.
-Peak concentrations are reached within three hours after dosing; however, it may take up to 48 hours before infection-related symptoms start to abate.
+Peak concentrations are reached within two to three hours after dosing; however, it may take up to 48 hours before infection-related symptoms start to abate.